BaiyangZhang/BaiyangZhang.github.io/_posts/2023-06-30-Note-on-Quantization-of-Skyrme-Model.md

 # Classical Skyrme Model

 Let $N_ {f}=2$.
 We already mentioned that at low energy, the more derivatives a term has, the less contribution it has.
-The chiral model has only second order derivatives, but it is poised by the fact that there is no stable soliton solution, something referred to as Derrick's theorem, as we will discuss below.
+The chiral model has only second order derivatives, but it is poisoned by the fact that there is no stable soliton solution in $4D$, due to Derrick's theorem, as we will discuss below.
 But first, before we present the problem let me first present the solution, that is to introduce higher-derivative-order corrections.
 There are only two linearly independent terms like that, depending on *whether you take the contraction first than trace later or the other way around*,
 $$
 (\mathrm{Tr}\,(\partial_ {\mu}U\partial^{\mu}U^{\dagger})) ^{2}\tag{term-I}
 $$